 4. After you click on the ‘Next button of the previous step, you will be directed to the final step.
 Here, the Windows is demanding final confirmation; click on ‘Finish’.
 Then your PC will be restarted while the system restoration process is going on.
 It will take 15 to 30 minutes to complete the system restore.

 Windows tends to do a system restore automatically once a week especially after a major change in the system.
 Also, Windows takes update automatically which is good in some cases, but you may sometimes don’t want it.
-But if you want to do it manually after may be facing some errors on Windows, then just follow the method mentioned in this article.
+But if you want to do it manually after may be facing some errors on Windows system, then just follow the method mentioned in this article.
 Another important thing, system restore is a tool that can be used not only for Windows but also for android, mac, PlayStation, or other devices.